CompVis/stable-diffusion/README.md

 completely).
 The default is 0.75, and ranges from 0.25-0.75 give interesting results.

 ## Changes

 * v1.01 (21 August 2022)
+    * A copy of the prompt and all of its switches and options is now stored in the corresponding image in a tEXt metadata field named "Dream".
+You can read the prompt using scripts/images2prompt.py, or an image editor that allows you to explore the full metadata.
+        **Please run "conda env update -f environment.yaml" to load the k_lms dependencies!!**

+* v1.01 (21 August 2022)
     * added k_lms sampling.